awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-comprehend-documentclassifier-documentclassifierdocuments.md

 # AWS::Comprehend::DocumentClassifier DocumentClassifierDocuments<a name="aws-properties-comprehend-documentclassifier-documentclassifierdocuments"></a>

 The location of the training documents\.
-This parameter is required in a request to create a native document model\.
+This parameter is required in a request to create a semi\-structured document classification model\.

 ## Syntax<a name="aws-properties-comprehend-documentclassifier-documentclassifierdocuments-syntax"></a>